qqnarwhal/Azure-Config-L200-VMSS-Labs/README.md

 Note: The "Region" parameter doesn't really do anything.
 Use the "location" parameter to set the location for your resources.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fqqnarwhal%2FAzure-Config-L200-VMSS-Labs%2Fmaster%2FrdpLab1.json) (Right click to open in new tab)

+## Service Fabric
+Browse to case <caseID> in ASC

+There are several VMSS in the resource group "SFlab".
+Please answer the below for each VMSS.

+1. Is it part of a Service Fabric Cluster?
+If it is, please answer the following questions as well.
+2. Which Service Fabric Cluster is it a part of?
+3. What is the durability level for this node type?
+4. Is MR enabled for this VMSS?